How to Unblock a Shower Drain Without Chemicals

 - A cloth or rag

-Clean the shower drain if possible and use the small brush or toothbrush to scrub any hair or other debris from the edges of the drain.
-Make sure you wear rubber gloves when you need to.
+Clean the shower drain as much as you can and use the small brush or brush to clean the hairs or any other obstruction from the drain’s edges.
+Make sure to wear rubber gloves if necessary.

-Place one teaspoon of baking soda into the drainage, followed by a cups of vinegar.
-Cover your drain immediately with a towel or rag so that the reaction doesn’t go into chaos!
+Place one teaspoon of baking soda into the drainage, followed by a Cup of white vinegar.
+Then cover this drain immediately with a towel or rag so that the reaction doesn’t explode beyond control!

 Step 4: Wait

-You should wait for around 30 minutes while the mixture is at work.
-You should hear some fizzing and bubbling – this means it’s working!
+It should take about 30 minutes while the mixture does its work.
+You should hear some fizzing and bubbling.
+This means it’s working!

-Remove the cover with care and flush the water with boiling.
-This will help remove any remaining debris and make sure that the water flows smoother.
+Take the cover off with care and flush it out with hot water.
+This will help remove any debris left behind and ensure that your water is flowing freely.

 Method 2: Wire Hanger

-Make a small hook at the end of the wire that you just straightened.
+Make a hook that is small at the top of the wire you just straightened.

 Step 1: Set the Vacuum